CogStack/MedCAT/README.md

 ## Requirements
 `python >= 3.5` [tested with 3.7, but most likely works with 3+]

-All the rest can be instaled using `pip` from the requirements.txt file, buy running:
+All the rest can be instaled using `pip` from the requirements.txt file, by running:

 `pip install -r requirements.txt`